I received an email from Exodus, asking me to provide my 12-word secret recovery phrase/password

 What should I do if I receive a phishing email?

-If you receive a phishing email to your inbox, here are a few actions you can take:
+If you receive a phishing email in your inbox, here are a few actions you can take:

 - Do not open it.
 In some cases, the act of opening the phishing email may cause you to compromise your security.